Warts and Plantar Warts

 Most warts don't need treatment.
 But if you have warts that are painful or spreading, or if you are bothered by the way they look, your treatment choices include:

-Wart treatment does not always work.
+Wart treatment doesn't always work.
 Even after a wart shrinks or goes away, warts may come back or spread to other parts of the body.
-This is because most treatments destroy the wart but do not kill the virus that causes the wart.
+This is because most treatments destroy the wart but don't kill the virus that causes the wart.

 Frequently Asked Questions